 Teaching and Professional Practice

-M01(b) - Roundtable Series: Teaching and Learning After the Truth and Reconciliation Commission of Canada.
-Panel 1 of 8.
-Thematic Discussion.
-Classroom Conversations on Indigenous and Settler Histories in Canada (Joint Workshop)
+M10(a) - Roundtable Series: Teaching and Learning After the Truth and Reconciliation Commission.
+Panel 4 of 8 (Joint Workshop)

 Joint Session / Séance conjointe : Teaching and Professional Practice / Race, Ethnicity, Indigenous People and Politics / Society for Socialist Studies / Canadian Sociological Association / Canadian Historical Association

 Sponsor / Commanditaire : Federation for the Humanities and Social Sciences / Fédération des sciences humaines

 Chair/Président/Présidente : Kiera Ladner (University of Manitoba)

 Discussant/Commentateur/Commentatrice : Sarah De Leeuw (University of Northern British Columbia) Antje Ellermann